SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals: Evaluation

-\textbf{Optimizing a Combination of 7 Aesthetics.} To show the flexibility of \modelName, we also conducted experiments on training \modelName\ to optimize a combination of 7 different aesthetic criteria.
-Since $GD^2$ only conducts experiments on optimizing a pair of criteria simultaneously, we also do not present the results of GD2 optimizing more than 2 criteria here.
-Empirically, the combined criterion is computed as the weighted average of stress(0.2), Xing (0.05), XAngle (0.1), IAngle (0.1), NodeOcc (0.2), EdgeUni (0.15), t-SNE (0.2), after normalizing each of them according to their corresponding numerical scales.
-We train a model, \modelName[Combined], to optimize this combined criterion.
-From \autoref{fig:combined-quant}, we can see that \modelName\ on optimizing the combined criterion obtained better layouts compared with all the 14 benchmarks from 7 different aesthetic aspects, according to the last column in \autoref{fig:combined-quant}.
-According to the results shown in \autoref{fig:absolute-quant}, \modelName[Combined] achieves the best EdgeUni and t-SNE compared with all the benchmarks and other \modelName\ models.
-Additionally, the distribution of test SPC against the best performing benchmark $SGD^2$ is shown in \autoref{fig:combined-dist}.
-The distribution plot of test SPC demonstrates that \modelName[Combined] can consistently produce layouts that have better quality in t-SNE, EdgeUni, IAngle, XAngle, and Xing simultaneously than $SGD^2$ due to the larger area under the curve to the left of zero SPC in the density plot and more markers to the left of zero SPC in the rug plot.
-In terms of node occlusion, the layouts generated by \modelName[Combined] usually achieve similar performance as $SGD^2$.
-For stress, $SGD^2$ achieves slightly better performance than \modelName[Combined].
-However, given that \modelName[Combined] attempts to optimize 7 different aesthetics simultaneously and some of the aesthetics contradict with minimizing stress, the performance of \modelName[Combined] in stress is reasonably good.
+\textbf{Combination of 7 Aesthetics.} Empirically, the combined criterion is computed as the weighted average of stress (0.2), Xing (0.05), XAngle (0.1), IAngle (0.1), NodeOcc (0.2), EdgeUni (0.15), t-SNE (0.2), after normalizing each of them according to their corresponding numerical scales.
+We train a model, \modelName[7-Aesthetics], to optimize this combined criterion.
+From \autoref{fig:spc}, we can see that \modelName\ on optimizing the combined criterion obtained better layouts compared with all the benchmarks from 7 different aesthetic aspects, according to the last column in \autoref{fig:spc}.
+According to the results shown in \autoref{fig:absolute-quant}, \modelName[7-Aesthetics] achieves the best EdgeUni and t-SNE compared with all the benchmarks and other \modelName\ models.
+Additionally, the distribution of test SPC against the best-performing benchmark $\mathrm{SGD}^2$ is shown in \autoref{fig:combined-dist}.
+The distribution plot of \minorrevise{test SPCs} indicates that \modelName[7-Aesthetics] can consistently produce layouts that have better quality in t-SNE, EdgeUni, IAngle, XAngle, and Xing simultaneously than $\mathrm{SGD}^2$ due to the larger area under the curve to the left of zero SPC in the density plot and more markers to the left of zero SPC in the rug plot.
+In terms of node occlusion, the layouts generated by \modelName[7-Aesthetics] usually achieve similar performance as $\mathrm{SGD}^2$.
+For stress, $\mathrm{SGD}^2$ achieves slightly better performance than \modelName[7-Aesthetics].
+However, given that \modelName[7-Aesthetics] attempts to optimize 7 different aesthetics simultaneously and some of the aesthetics contradict with minimizing stress, the performance of \modelName[7-Aesthetics] regarding stress is reasonably good.